Radiology (Medical Radiologic Technology)

 - Students will accurately position patients for diagnostic radiographic procedures.

 Students will demonstrate the necessary communication skills to function effectively in the medical community.

-- Students will communicate effectively within the healthcare setting.
+- Students will demonstrate the ability to effectively communicate verbally in a healthcare setting.

 Students will demonstrate critical thinking skills.

 - Students will demonstrate the ability to adapt to radiographic procedures on non-routine situations.